tanvir-ishraq/Astute-Startups-Insighter-ASI/README.md

 ## Findings and Observations from the [Dashboard](https://public.tableau.com/app/profile/tanvir.ishraq.khan/viz/AstuteStartupsInsighter-Aprojectforinvestorssoftwareengineerssimultaneously/Stability2Sheet?publish=yes)
 1. Besides other countries, Interestingly India is a melting point of new startups.
 There should be new opportunities for investors.
 But this high number calls for research on stability and security first before investing. <br>
-Job seekers around corresponding economy level can also be aware of the fact that this area will be hiring.
+Job seekers around the corresponding economic level can also be aware of the fact that this area will be hiring.
-2. One of top trend of AI use is in healthcare.
+2. One of the top trends of AI use is in healthcare.
 AI has found its way into the healthcare system even though there is a supposed ethical consideration regarding adopting AI into healthcare without professional (e.g. Doctor) supervision and it is shunned. <br>
-Also, Hardware are progressively adopting AI.
+Also, Hardware is progressively adopting AI.
 Hardware is one of the top fields.
-3. This analysis distinguished startups that could be in potential risk to lay off employees located at the top.
+3. This analysis distinguished startups that could be at potential risk to lay off employees located at the top.
 (High amount of Employees. low startup Valuation).
-This is useful information for both investors and job seekers, employees, stakeholders to understand stability and security of a startup.
+This is useful information for both investors and job seekers, employees, and stakeholders to understand the stability and security of a startup.
-4. This analysis distinguished startups that are despite being very productive still should have more room for growth located at the top (Low amount of Employees.
+4. This analysis distinguished startups that despite being very productive still should have more room for growth located at the top (Low amount of Employees.
 Great startup Valuation).
-Providing useful information for both investors and job seekers, employees to understand stability and security of a startup.
+Providing useful information for both investors and job seekers, employees to understand the stability and security of a startup.
-5. Analyzed startups to estimate potential future bankruptcy possibility to look out for given a set of years.
+5. Analyzed startups to estimate potential future bankruptcy possibilities to look out for given a set of years.
 These startups are Located at the bottom for each group of "years in business" (Long years of business yet yielding low amount valuation compared to peers).
-Important for startup directors, employees in risk of lay off and investors.
+Important for startup directors, employees at risk of lay off and investors.
-6. Software Engineers position salary Scale and Relation valued and serialized.
+6. Software Engineer's position salary Scale and Relation valued and serialized.
 Important understanding for job holders.
-This nature of analysis can be applied with any other position e.g. finance, marketing team, project managers etc. if there is access to their data.
+Giving an idea of how much value they shall be making and the upgrade path.
+This nature of analysis can be applied to any other position e.g. finance, marketing team, project managers etc as long as there is access to such data.

 ## Build From Sources and using the Selenium Scraper